Learning Optimal Fair Classification Trees: Trade-offs Between Interpretability, Fairness, and Accuracy: Introduction

 \section{Introduction}

 There is growing interest in using machine learning (ML) to make decisions in high-stakes domains.
-For instance, ML algorithms are now commonly used to determine a criminal's risk of recidivism in the United States~\cite{angwin_larson_mattu_kirchner_2016}.
-There is also a growing literature in designing algorithms to determine the best course of action for homeless individuals \cite{azizi2018designing}, to diagnose and treat of various illnesses \cite{fatima2017survey}, and many more.
+For instance, ML algorithms are now commonly used to determine a criminal's risk of recidivism in the United States~\citep{angwin_larson_mattu_kirchner_2016}.
+There is also a growing literature in designing algorithms to determine the best course of action for homeless individuals \citep{azizi2018designing}, to diagnose and treat of various illnesses \cite{fatima2017survey}, and many more.
 In these contexts, it is necessary for such models to be both \textit{accurate} (in order to minimize erroneous predictions that negatively affect stakeholders) and \textit{interpetable} (so that decisions are transparent and hence accountable).
 We therefore focus our attention to the problem of learning optimal classification trees.
-A classification tree takes the form of a binary tree.
-In each branching node of the tree, a binary test is performed on a specific feature.
-Two branches emanate from each branching node, with each branch representing the outcome of the test.
-If a datapoint passes (resp. fails) the test, it is directed to the left (resp. right) branch.
-A predicted label is assigned to all leaf nodes.
-Thus, each path from root to leaf represents a classification rule that assigns a unique label to all datapoints that reach that leaf.
 Classification trees are among the most interpretable of models \cite{rudin2019stop}, and optimal trees -- rather than ones that are built using heuristics -- maximize predictive accuracy.
 They belong to a broader set of models known as decision trees (the other type of decision tree being regression trees, which apply to datasets with real valued labels).

-However, for convenience, we will use the terms ``classification trees'' and ``decision trees'' interchangeably throughout this paper.
+There exist numerous qualitative ways of characterizing interpretability \citep{murdoch2019definitions}.
+These notions often involve querying humans (especially practitioners, community stakeholders, etc.), so that interpretability desiderata can be tailored to the application or population at hand \citep{doshi2017towards}.
+Unfortunately, quantitative notions of interpretability are lacking in the machine learning literature, making it hard to compare models systematically without humans in the loop.
+One such measure -- sparsity -- is one of the only quantitative proxies for interpretability, but does not allow for equivalent comparisons between different model classes \citep{rudin2022interpretable} (see Section~\ref{section:related_works} for more details).
+Therefore, we seek to address this gap by proposing a new notion of interpretability in order to more formally quantify the price of interpretability between our classification trees and more complex models.